MapleStory: MapleStory R: Evolution

-MapleStory Universe
+MapleStory Universe / MapleStory N

-MapleStory Universe is a collection of games that integrate into Cryptocurrency and Blockchain technology.
-MapleStory N, which is a part of MapleStory Universe, was launched globally in May 2025.
+MapleStory Universe is a blockchain-based extension of the MapleStory intellectual property, developed by NEXPACE, an Abu Dhabi-based blockchain subsidiary of Nexon established in 2023.

+The project was originally announced at the Game Developers Conference in March 2023 as a project built on the Polygon network, before migrating to a custom Avalanche Layer 1 blockchain in 2024.

+The ecosystem's first game, MapleStory N, is a PC massively multiplayer online role-playing game that retains the 2D side-scrolling gameplay of the original MapleStory while introducing fixed-supply, blockchain-based in-game items that can be converted to non-fungible tokens.
+The game launched on 15 May 2025, alongside the platform's native cryptocurrency token, NXPC, which was listed on multiple major exchanges including Binance, Bybit, Upbit and Bithumb.

+NXPC is used for in-game functions including item crafting, NFT creation and player rewards, and that the platform applies issuance and supply limits intended to mirror real-world economic principles.
+NESO, the in-game currency, is earned through gameplay.
+MapleStory N is not available in South Korea due to domestic regulations restricting play-to-earn games.

 Media adaptations

 The Japanese anime entitled MapleStory (メイプルストーリー, Meipuru Sutōrī) was adapted of the game and produced by Madhouse.
 It aired on TV Tokyo between October 7, 2007, and March 30, 2008, spanning 25 episodes.
 The plot revolves around a warrior as he journeys to revive the world tree.

-The North American publisher of Nexon released a MapleStory trading card game on November 6, 2007.
-Nexon Korea and Japan have since released similar trading card games, while Nexon North America has discontinued this service.
+Nexon America released a MapleStory trading card game on November 6, 2007.
+Nexon Korea and Nexon Japan have since released similar trading card games, while Nexon America has since discontinued this service.

-Two adaptations of MapleStory have been released for iOS by Nexon Mobile: MapleStory: Thief Edition and MapleStory: Cygnus Knights Edition.
-The Thief Edition has only one job, Thief, while the other edition features two jobs: a Soul Master and a Fire Wizard.
-The games do not have multiplayer.

 Nexon released a public beta of a MapleStory Adventures on July 27, 2011 as an adaptation for Facebook gaming format.
 The game consisted of mainly single-player play, but incorporated the main goals and themes of the full MapleStory game, which included creating an avatar, fighting monsters and completing quests.
 This version was discontinued on July 31, 2013.